-H. Multicultural and International Inclusion
+H. Office of Diversity and Inclusion

 At Mitchell Hamline School of Law, we believe that diversity, inclusion, and cultural competence are vital to the success of our institution and of the legal profession.
 Our goal is to build a vibrant learning community and an inclusive profession where all individuals feel welcomed, valued, and respected.

 Mitchell Hamline is committed to creating an environment where all students, faculty, and staff feel they belong and can make a meaningful contribution to the institution.
 We also recognize that cultural competence is an essential skill-set if those in the legal profession are to communicate, negotiate, and advocate effectively across differences.
 This office is responsible for creating learning opportunities that encourage students, faculty, and staff to broaden their cultural perspectives while exploring differences and commonalities in a safe, respectful, and positive manner.
-For more information see http://mitchellhamline.edu/inclusion/.
+For more information see the Office of Diversity and Inclusion.